-It’s not just the company that needs protection for their roof installation operations.
+It’s not just the company that needs protection for its roof installation operations.
 We don’t want anybody to be liable for accidents or damage on your property, and that includes our workers and our customers.

 So as well as our company as a whole, all our conservatory roofing workers have extensive insurance too.
 This way, we’re covered from all sides.